February 18, 2026 | Buying

 • Aligning possession dates to minimize disruption

-Ontario Home Sellers Guide for 2026: Pricing, Timing, and Smart Strategy
+If you’re also selling, read our Ontario Home Sellers Guide for 2026: Pricing, Timing, and Smart Strategy.

-For many buyers, yes—especially those who:
+For many home buyers, yes, especially those who:

 • Are financially prepared and pre-approved